YOUR ULTIMATE GUIDE

 The key thing to understand about the TMUA is that, for the most part, it is a non-compulsory exam.
 Most of the universities that use the TMUA give applicant’s the opportunity to apply for their courses without submitting TMUA results.
 In some cases, this may be because they accept multiple admissions exams, while others simply do not make it a requirement.

-However, it is highly recommended that sit the exam and aim to score highly, as, in some cases such as Durham University and Lancaster University, achieving a certain score will likely get you an offer or even a reduced offer.
+However, it is highly recommended that sit the exam and aim to score highly, as, in some cases such as Durham University and Warwick University, achieving a certain score will likely get you an offer or even a reduced offer.
 Other’s, such as LSE, have clearly stated in the past that the TMUA makes you a more competitive candidate.

 In recent years, predicted grades have become less relevant within university admissions, meaning the TMUA is much more important to making your application stand out (although the other parts of your application will still need to be strong).